-Today in Aviation, Russia’s first wide-bodied airliner, the Ilyushin Il-86 took to the skies for the first time in 1976.
-The prototype flew from the manufacturers Central Aerodrome of Moscow under the command of Captain S.G.
-Bliznyuk.
+DALLAS – Today in Aviation, Russia’s first wide-bodied airliner, the Ilyushin Il-86 (CCCP-86000), took to the skies for the first time in 1976.
+The prototype flew from the manufacturer’s Khodynka airfield – Central Aerodrome of Moscow for 40 minutes under the command of Chief test pilot Eduard Kuznetsov.

 Work began on the airliner in late 1969.
-Initially, the manufacturer looked at developing the existing Il-62, designated the -250.
+Initially, the Moscow-based plane maker looked at developing the existing Il-62, designated the Il-62M-250.
 Proposals saw a “double-decker” variant or “two fuselages side-by-side.”

 “Luggage at Hand System”